China

 Surface area About 9,600,000 km²

-China is the fourth largest country in the world in terms of area, spanning 5,500 km from north to south and 5,000 km east to west.
-It shares borders with 14 other countries.
-Though it has the largest population in the world, China is liberating and opening up its economy at a phenomenal pace as it can be seen particularly in the dramatic progress toward market economy in urban areas.
+China is the fourth largest country in the world in terms of area, spanning 5,500km from north to south and 5,000 km from east to west, which shares borders with 14 other countries.
+Though China has the largest population in the world, liberalization and opening of the economy are progressing rapidly, and moving to a market-oriented economy is remarkable particularly in the urban areas.

 Provincial-level administrative divisions of China